mariusrak/rrweb/README.md

 2. unzip
 3. `npm install`
 4. `npm run rec {url}`
-5. after close see `./temp/` for last recording
+5. after close see `./recordings/` for last recording

 A recording is named by date and url stored as:
 1. JSON of array of events in `.json` file
 2. A `.html` page with player with events
 3. Continuously stored list of individual events (each in one line) in `.rec` file

-Compared to original rrweb with events are stored values of browsr window position and dimension.
+Compared to original rrweb with events are stored values of browser window position and dimension.